trung-pham-dinh/CNN-on-FPGA/README.md

-# Convolutional IP core on FPGA
+# **Convolutional IP core on FPGA**
+*This is the systemverilog implementation for the project, for the purely verilog approach, switch to branch master.*